Fairfield Drug & Alcohol Rehab, Detox & Treatment Resources

-It’s easier to achieve and maintain sobriety if you’re not on the journey alone.
+It’s easier to achieve and maintain a substance-free lifestyle if you’re not on the journey alone.
 Family and friends can offer great support and can help hold you accountable.
 However, not everyone has people close to them whom they can share their struggles with.
 Even though you might feel alone, it’s important to know that there are many other people out there living with the same issues, and they’re willing to provide you with support.
-Recovery meetings allow you to connect with other individuals who can help you stay on the path toward sobriety.
+Recovery meetings allow you to connect with other individuals who can help you stay on the path toward living substance-free.

-Alcoholics Anonymous (AA) is an international community of people recovering from alcohol abuse and dependence.
+Alcoholics Anonymous (AA) is an international community of people recovering from alcohol misuse and dependence.
 It’s a non-professional organization that’s free and open to all who want to attend.
-Members of AA support each other by sharing their experiences with alcoholism and sobriety.
+Members of AA support each other by sharing their experiences with alcoholism and living substance-free.
 It’s based on the 12-step program for recovery, and members who attend meetings are at all stages of recovery.
-Those seeking alcohol treatment in Fairfield have access to several groups meeting across town throughout the week, ready to provide support and guidance:
+Those seeking alcohol treatment have access to several groups meeting across town throughout the week, ready to provide support and guidance.

 180 Biro St.